SkyView Academy welcomed its inaugural students in grades PK-5 in 2010.

 Our teachers have an average of 8 years of classroom teaching experience and 37% of the middle school staff hold advanced degrees.
 Another 23% are currently working toward their Master’s degree.

-Comfortably settled on the south side of the building, the preschool enjoys the perks of a well rounded school experience, taking the whole child into consideration.
-They demonstrate their love for outdoor play on the beautifully manicured turf field and well-maintained preschool playground.
-Their creativity shines through the artwork displayed in the hallways.
-Though the cafetorium is shared with the elementary school students enjoy separate lunch periods.
-The library offers both a variety of literary genres and a quiet study area for after school use.
-Individual, full-length cubbies allow students a space to call their own.
+Comfortably settled on the lower level of the north side of the building, the middle school enjoys the perks of an All-American middle school experience.
+They demonstrate their athleticism on the beautifully manicured turf field and well-maintained high school regulation gym.
+Their creativity shines on the theater stage.
+Though the cafetorium (cafeteria/auditorium) is shared with the high school, middle-school students enjoy separate lunch periods.
+The library offers a variety of literary genres and a quiet environment to explore the literary world while enjoying a spectacular view of the Rocky Mountains.
+The fine arts department houses a theater, art room, band room and choir room.
+Individual, full-length lockers allow students a space to call their own.

 Families transport their students to and from school, many forming carpools either on their own or through the WaytoGo program.